 Funding expanded to include the National Heavy Vehicle Regulator (NHVR), Queensland TMR and Western Australian Road Safety Commission.

-Current Status of NRSPP
+Host of the NRSPP